Using the CLI

 assets --section <uuid> restricts results to a section. assets --parent <uuid> restricts results to an Organizer parent such as a folder, idea space, or section.
 Both are non-recursive by default.

-Add --recursive to include child items as well.
+Add --recursive to include child Organizer items within that same section.

 The returned asset list includes figure assets that are contained within idea spaces, like PDF images.